Eyðun Klakstein

 Eyðun Klakstein (born 28 November 1972) is a Faroese football manager and former player who is the head coach of the Faroe Islands.
 In 2025, he was appointed as the manager of the Faroe Islands national football team.

+Eyðun is a journalist by profession.
+He made his literary debut in 2021 with the crime novel List, which was one of the best-selling books of the year.
+His second novel, the thriller Lygn, was released in 2023.

 He spent most of his playing career in KÍ Klaksvík, a team he also managed on two occasions.